Avi1606/ImageGuard-System/README.md

 ## Local Development Setup

-To run this project locally, you will need to have Node.js, npm, and Python installed on your machine.
+To run this project locally, you will need to have Node.js and npm installed on your machine.

 ### 1. Clone the Repository